 Low-calorie foods and beverages provide consumers with many benefits, both psychological and physiological.
 Health professionals and consumers believe low-calorie products, including low-calorie sweeteners, are effective for the following purposes: weight maintenance, weight reduction, management of diabetes, reduction of dental caries and reduction in the risks associated with obesity.

 Low- and reduced-calorie ingredients offer consumers healthy alternatives and a greater variety of products from which to choose.
 These ingredients can be found in chewing gum, candies, ice cream, baked goods, fruit spreads and canned fruits, fillings and frostings, beverages, yogurt and tabletop sweeteners.
 They are also used in toothpastes, mouthwashes and pharmaceutical products such as cough syrups and throat lozenges.

-By: Carolyn Reynaud, MS, RD, LD This year the World Health Organization (WHO) chose diabetes as the focus of their annual World Health Day (which was observed on April 7.)
+This year the World Health Organization (WHO) chose diabetes as the focus of their annual World Health Day (which was observed on April 7.)
 According to the WHO, currently 422 million people in the world have diabetes.
-What’s more staggering is that the WHO...Read More
+What’s more staggering is that the WHO projects that number is likely to...Read More

 Everyone knows that losing weight means making changes in the way we eat and our level of activity.
 Eating less + moving more = losing weight.
 But we also need to hydrate.
 Many times, calories from beverages seem to escape our attention.
 A glass of wine here, a soda there,...Read More

 Robyn Flipse, MS. MA, RDN Consultant to the Calorie Control Council The global population is aging at a faster rate than ever before in human history.
 Right now the number of people throughout the world over the age of 65 makes up 8.5 percent of the total population, or 671...Read More